mcrumm/phoenix_profiler/README.md

 ## Installation

-To start using the profiler, you will need four steps:
+To start using the profiler, you will need the following steps:

 1. Add the `phoenix_web_profiler` dependency
 2. Configure LiveView
-3. Add the PhoenixWeb.Profiler Plug
+3. Add the `PhoenixWeb.Profiler` Plug
+4. Add the `PhoenixWeb.LiveProfiler` Plug
+5. Add the LiveProfiler lifecycle hook
-4. Import the `dump/1` function
+6. Import the `dump/1` macro

-...and optionally the [`LiveView Profiling`](#module-liveview-profiling) setup for live debugging.

 ### 1. Add the phoenix_web_profiler dependency